iosadchiy/miga/README.md

 * migrate from dotenv to rbenv-vars
 * don't store payment#total (but use for validation)
 * rescue from RoutingError, show 404
-* bug: `display` doesn't exist for registers when creating
 * add integration tests for common flows
 * configure server with chef